Rosa Parks: Montgomery bus boycott

 After Parks's arrest, Nixon conferred with Clifford Durr about the possibility of adopting Parks's arrest as a test case.
 The two favored Parks because of her high standing in the Black community, her respectable manners, and her "firm quiet spirit", which, according to Durr, "would be needed for the long battle ahead".
 After being approached by Nixon to be a test case, Parks consulted with her family.
-Despite concerns about potential violent retaliation, she ultimately consented.
+Despite concerns about potential violent retaliation, she ultimately agreed.
 Attorney Fred Gray agreed to represent Parks in court, and WPC president Jo Ann Robinson was notified of the case.
 The WPC began planning for a one-day boycott of Montgomery buses on December 5, 1955, the day of Parks's trial.
 Under the guise of grading exams, Robinson collaborated with two students at Alabama State College to produce 35,000 leaflets announcing the boycott using a mimeograph provided by the college's business chair, John Cannon.

 WPC members distributed the leaflets throughout the Black community, and Nixon enlisted the support of several members of the local Black clergy, including Martin Luther King Jr, who was the pastor of Dexter Avenue Baptist Church.
 A planning meeting including members of the Black clergy was held at the church on December 2.
 While about half of the clergy in attendance left the meeting partway through, not wanting to be associated with politics, half stayed, and plans were drafted for alternative transportation during the boycott, including carpooling networks and collaboration with local taxi drivers.
 More leaflets were created at the meeting and, in the following days, were distributed by King and pastor Ralph Abernathy at bars and clubs.
-Many Black pastors announced the boycott in their churches on Sunday December 4.
-Extensive media coverage in the Montgomery Advertiser and on local television and radio further publicized the boycott.
+Many Black pastors announced the boycott in their churches on Sunday, December 4.
+It was further publicized by media coverage in the Montgomery Advertiser and on local television.